 - Your lawyer needs to understand your financial situation, and will make sure that the case is resolved in a manner which you can afford.

-- The New Jersey divorce lawyer you choose must understand your family situation as regards child custody, support and alimony, so that you get the result you want without unnecessarily ruining the future relations between you, your children and your ex-spouse.
+- The divorce lawyer you choose must understand your family situation as regards child custody, support and alimony, so that you get the result you want without unnecessarily ruining the future relations between you, your children and your ex-spouse.

 - The lawyer needs to know the ever changing laws and decisions which can impact your case.